htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     The time when the job completed, or the value 0 if the job has not yet completed.
 Measured in the number of seconds since the epoch (00:00:00 UTC, Jan 1, 1970).

+:index:`CondorPlatform<single: CondorPlatform; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; CondorPlatform>`

+``CondorPlatform``
+    A string that describes the operating system version that the `condor_submit` command that submitted this job was built for.
+Note this may be different that the operating system that is actually running.

+:index:`CondorVersion<single: CondorVersion; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; CondorVersion>`

+``CondorVersion``
+    A string that describes the HTCondor version of the `condor_submit` command that created this job.
+Note this may be different than the version of the HTCondor daemon that runs the job.

 :index:`ConcurrencyLimits<single: ConcurrencyLimits; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; ConcurrencyLimits>`